tmf-map/docsite/docs/typescript/2.interface/as-object-array-type.md

 - as function type definition
 - interface extends interface
 - class implements interface

+In this section, we mainly focus on the object and array type definition using interface.
+As function type definition will be introduced in [Function: Types](/docs/typescript/3.function/types#interface) section.

 Interface likes contract which defines the structure of the object, array, function and also class.
 However, we need to note that the TypeScript compiler does not convert interface to JavaScript.
 It uses interface for type checking.